brayangiraldo02/DataFlor-Python/README.md

 Full-stack application developed in javascript with node.js and angular in frontend and python with fastapi and sqlite in backend developed by Brayan Cataño Giraldo (b.catano@utp.edu.co)

-## INSTALLATION AND TESTING INSTRUCTIONS
+## INSTALLATION AND SETUP INSTRUCTIONS

-Installation and project startup instructions are inside each folder.
+The installation and startup instructions of the project are inside each folder.